What We Gave Up When We Gained Abundance

 The band of the Milky Way showed its faint light, and along the band, I saw collections of stars that I knew made the outline of constellations.
 I used to be able to name them and tell stories about them, but now all I could do was gesture towards them.
 They were there, waving at me – pulling at my imagination, whispering their tales to me; yet I could not hear their words or see their faces.

-We took a while to take in the breathless beauty of the night’s sky and watch shooting stars streak across the blue-black expanse.
+We took a while to soak in the breathless beauty of the night’s sky and watch shooting stars streak across the blue-black expanse.
 We imagined living two or three thousand years ago, before science and before you could just run inside and turn a light on.

 Every night, those friends would be there, and what many of us don’t often think about is that the landscape of the night changes.
 Five of the lights walk around fairly obviously; in time, we came to know them as the planets of Mercury, Venus, Mars, Jupiter, and Saturn.
 The constellations shift through the seasons, so being born “under a sign” quite literally meant that you were born when one of the constellations was overhead.
 And every night, some of the lights streak across the sky and fade into brilliant nothingness.